d2s/Documentation/_posts/2018-04-10-RsyncGUIChangelog.md

 If you need either of them please use [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX).

+## Version 1.7.0

+This version is released for approval and release on Apple Mac Store 28 August 2019.

+The **major effort** in this release are refactor and cleanup in code.
+Refactor is mainly for decoupling of code and make RsyncGUI easier for maintenance and enhancements.

+- fixed a couple of memory leaks
+- a few GUI adjustments
+- fixed a bug in delete logs and save logs to permanent store
+- some adjustments in search and sort (in logs and all profiles)
+- refactor of code and cleanup

 ## Version 1.6.0

 This version is approved for release on Apple Mac Store 2 August 2019.